johnfactotum/foliate/README.md

 ## Features

-- View EPUB files in two-page view or scrolled view
+- View EPUB and Kindle files in two-page view or scrolled view
 - Customize font, line-spacing, margins, and brightness
 - Light, sepia, dark, and invert mode, or add your own custom themes
 - Reading progress slider with chapter marks